A Human-in-the-Loop Label Error Detection Framework Applied to Arabic-Script HTR Datasets: Introduction

 \section{Introduction}

-Handwritten text documents are a key part of cultural heritage and preserve historical knowledge across generations.
-Handwritten Text Recognition (HTR) aims to automatically convert images of handwritten documents into machine-readable text.
-This supports the preservation, search, and analysis of valuable materials and enables applications such as digitizing of archives or assisting individuals with visual impairments \cite{11303599}.
+Handwritten documents preserve cultural heritage and historical knowledge across generations.
+To support the preservation, search, and analysis of these documents, Handwritten Text Recognition (HTR) aims to automatically transcribe them to machine-readable text~\cite{SANCHEZ2019122}.
+Among the different HTR settings, line-level recognition has become a practical and widely adopted choice because it balances annotation effort with the ability to capture meaningful contextual information~\cite{li2025htr}.
+In this work, we focus on line-level HTR, where the goal is to predict the character sequence contained in a single text line.
+Compared with character- or word-level recognition, this setting is the current research frontier and better reflects real document conditions~\cite{garrido2025handwritten}.

-This work focuses on the recognition of handwritten text at the line level, where the goal is to predict the character sequence contained in a single extracted line of text.
-Recent work highlights this level of annotation as a practical and widely adopted choice in HTR, offering a balance between annotation effort and the ability to capture meaningful contextual information~\cite{li2025htr}.
-Compared to character- or word-level tasks, line-level recognition is more challenging and better reflects real document conditions \cite{11303599}.
+Currently, HTR for Arabic-script languages, still lags behind Latin-script HTR~\cite{aljishi2024comparative}.
+This gap is often attributed to the characteristics of Arabic script (cursive with letters differing only by small diacritical marks, and shapes changing depending on their position within a word) and its datasets being fewer, smaller, and less diverse than that of Latin-scripts~\cite{salaheldin2025advancements}.
+To reduce this performance gap, research has mostly focused on architectural improvements, paying much less attention to data quality and noisy labels.
+For example, HATFormer ~\cite{chan2024hatformer} adapts TrOCR to historical Arabic manuscripts, while Aljishi et al. ~\cite{aljishi2024comparative} compare multiple deep HTR architectures, including Transformer-based models, for Arabic script.

-HTR for Latin-script languages has reached near-human performance, especially for English \cite{11303599}.
-In contrast, the same level of success has not been achieved for Arabic-script languages, which are used by more than 400 million people worldwide~\cite{saeed2024muharaf}.
-This gap is often attributed to the characteristics of Arabic script, which is cursive in nature, many letters differ only by small diacritical marks, and their shapes change depending on their position within a word, and available datasets are fewer, smaller, and less diverse than Latin-script resources~\cite{salaheldin2025advancements}.
-To reduce this performance gap, research has mostly focused on architectural improvements while paying much less attention to data quality \cite{chan2024hatformer,aljishi2024comparative}.
+Creating handwritten text data sets is time and labor intensive.
+Often semi-automated methods are used and if human oversight is inadequate, samples with errors (e.g., incorrect or incomplete transcriptions, segmentation problems, orientation mistakes, script-mismatched samples or non-textual elements) are included in the final datasets.
+These label errors are problematic as deep neural networks can memorize noisy labels during training, which harms generalization~\cite{song2022learning} and can distort model selection and benchmarking~\cite{northcutt2021pervasive}.
+Recent work has also emphasized the importance of reliable evaluation protocols and benchmark assessment in HTR systems~\cite{vidal2023end}.